 Fairfield City School District values Fine Arts as a critical piece in the development of the whole child.
 Students are encouraged to discover and explore a variety of mediums and formats throughout their experiences as they progress through the grade levels.
 Fine Arts courses are based on Ohio's Learning Standards for Fine Arts.

-Katie Pennell, Instructionalist Specialist of Music & Art
+Katie Pennell, Instructional Specialist of Fine Arts, K-12

 The goal of Fairfield City School District's Health and Wellness program is to enhance lifelong healthy behaviors through the development of health literate individuals.
 Students will be provided with a variety of health experiences which will enable them to acquire the necessary knowledge and skills which build toward short and long-term healthy behavior choices.